 A/N: Warning in this chapter for animal (large predator) death

-“This is a bad idea,” Roman told the rest of the group, conversationally.
+“This is a bad idea,” Roman warned the others.
 “There’s a reason they say you shouldn’t travel this forest at night.”

-“No, find a place to wait out the night and hope nothing finds us before the sun rises,” Roman answered.
+“No, we should find a place to wait out the night and hope nothing finds us before the sun rises,” Roman answered.

 “Have you ever been here before today?”
 Roman asked.

-To Roman, it felt as if the forest watched his every move.
+To Roman, it seemed as if the forest watched his every move.
 It was the same twisted, niggling presence that tormented him in his dreams, or when his darkness took over.
 It was both a part of him and apart from him, hovering over his shoulder, whispering in his ear to just let go.